Tetanus Toxoid (TT) Vaccine In Pregnancy

 Neonatal tetanus is an extremely deadly condition that is harmful to newborns.
 This condition mostly occurs due to the use of unsterilized cutting instruments and unhealed umbilical cord stumps.
 Newborns get affected as they have a weak immune system.
 Therefore, it is essential for a woman to get a Tetanus Toxoid vaccine during pregnancy.
 This vaccine will keep the baby immune for some time after delivery.

-Is it Necessary to Administer Tetanus Toxoid (TT) Vaccine Administered During Pregnancy?
+Why It Is Important to Take Tetanus Toxoid (TT) Vaccine in Pregnancy?

-Getting a tetanus injection during pregnancy is mandatory in India.
+Getting a tetanus injection during pregnancy is mandatory.
 Women who have had a tetanus-prone wound should get a Tetanus Toxoid vaccine to avoid the risk of tetanus disease.
 It is also recommended to give Tetanus Toxoid vaccines in underdeveloped regions since deliveries happen in unhygienic conditions.
-Many countries follow a universal standard for Tetanus Toxoid (TT) immunization for pregnant women.
+Many countries follow a universal standard for Tetanus Toxoid (TT) immunisation for pregnant women.

 TT Vaccination Schedule for Pregnant Women